leanprover-community/mathlib3/docs/tactics.md

 will be treated as `⟨a, ⟨b, c⟩⟩`, splitting the last parameter as necessary.

+`rcases? e` will perform case splits on `e` in the same way as `rcases e`, but rather than accepting a pattern, it does a maximal cases and prints the pattern that would produce this case splitting.
+The default maximum depth is 5, but this can be modified with `rcases? e : n`.

 ### rintro

 The `rintro` tactic is a combination of the `intros` tactic with `rcases` to